-Incinerating our waste releases toxic chemicals such as lead and mercury and produces additional byproducts like dioxins and furans.
+Incinerating our waste releases toxic chemicals such as lead and mercury and produces additional byproducts like dioxins.
 In turn, this process leads to respiratory issues and can be potentially carcinogenic.
 And incinerators don’t eliminate the need for landfills, either.
 Incinerators produce toxic ash when the toxic chemicals and heavy metals in the waste concentrate at the bottom of the stack.
 This highly concentrated toxic waste then has to be disposed of in a landfill.

 Another problem with incineration is that fugitive emissions are often released by “tipping floors,” or the areas where the waste collects before it goes into the stack.
 The waste begins to decompose and releases toxic chemicals into the open air, threatening worker health and safety and impacting nearby neighborhoods.

 Gasification, pyrolysis, and plasma arc technologies are marketed by industry as a “green” method of waste management, but this is not true.
 These facilities burn waste with little or no oxygen, making them very similar to traditional incinerators.
-Also like incinerators, gasification facilities release ash into the air that contaminates our health and environment with toxins.
+Also like incinerators, gasification facilities release toxic ash into the air that harms our health and environment.
 Gasification and pyrolysis are considered to be “green” because they allow energy to be produced from burning waste instead of fossil fuels.
 Burning waste, however, is not environmentally sound since toxins are still released into the air.
 There are safer energy alternatives that produce energy at lower prices like wind and water energy.
 Gasification diverts energy and resources away from cleaner energy sources and recycling efforts.